bkw777/WP-2_IC-Card/README.md

 BOM
 [Parts for v003_ROM_programming_adapter from DigiKey](https://www.digikey.com/short/zn9rqn)

 Take 2 of the un-used pins from the 2.54mm set and solder-bridge one side to make a "male jumper" for the WRITE pads on the IC-Card.
-Bend the pins apart slightly so the fit is stiff.
+Bend the pins together slightly so the fit is stiff.

 ## RAM version with battery and no carrier